 Supporting your SQL Server solutions after the migration

 As part of our migration project, we offer training, support, consulting, and managed services for your SQL Server solutions.
-If you don’t want to go through the hassle of maintaining the day-to-day operations of your databases and applications, be sure to check out our Operational Data Management service.
+Obviously, you don’t want to go through the hassle of maintaining the day-to-day operations of your databases and applications?
+If not, be sure to check out our Operational Data Management service.

 Check out the database consulting services we have used to help customers like you get the most out of their database platform.

-We have a set of blog posts and data sheets to help you better understand our capabilities as the leader in database migration services and prove our possibilities and expertise in moving Access workloads to Microsoft SQL Server and Microsoft SQL Azure.
+We have a set of blog posts and data sheets to help you better understand our capabilities as the leader in database migration services.
+Explore your possibilities and experience our expertise in moving Access workloads to Microsoft SQL Server and Microsoft SQL Azure.